eduP2P/common/test_suite/README.md

 The tests are written in Go, using its `testing` package.
-When executed via GitHub workflows, the test results can be found in the output of the “Integration tests” job under the step “Run integration tests”, and a code coverage report can be downloaded using the URL in the “Upload integration test coverage report” step.
+When executed via GitHub workflows, the test results can be found in the output of the “IntegrationTests” job under the step “Run integration tests”, and a code coverage report can be downloaded using the URL in the “Upload integration test coverage report” step.
 The system tests can also be executed manually with [this script](system_tests.sh).
 To execute the